-The definition of diversity is evolving, so what should we be doing?
+The Definition of Diversity is Evolving - what should we be doing

 The Oxford English dictionary describes diversity as ”a range of many people or things that are very different from each other”.
 We have come a long way, thank goodness, if we compare this to the definition in the 1950’s US, where the meaning of diversity was, “to overcome the inferior position, in law and social treatment, of American blacks”.